-Treatment reduces gaps between males and females.
+Treatment reduces gaps in these aggregates between males and females.
 The difference between the male-female gap for treatments and the male-female gap for controls is 0.25.
 We decisively reject the null of equality of the pooled male and pooled female distributions.
-This pattern holds generally for the outcomes that we study.

-Females benefit more than males from treatment, reducing the male-female gaps in the controls.
+This pattern holds generally for the outcomes that we study.4 Females benefit more than males from treatment, which reduces the male-female gaps in the controls.
 However, males also benefit substantially from the program.